Hello and thank you for visiting my website. I’m Eliza Jane, a freelance writer and advocate for autistic adults.

-Hello and thank you for visiting my website.
-I'm Eliza Jane, a freelance writer and advocate for autistic inclusion.
-Neurodivergent people may be different, but we're not in opposition and we can cultivate positive relationships in the workplace.
-If diversity, inclusion and equality matter to you, we need your help.
-It's true, neurotypical people and autists will never be on the same page, but we don't have to live on different continents, either.
+Neurodivergent people are different, but we’re not a problem to be eradicated.
+Nor are we in opposition to the rest of society, and we can all cultivate positive relationships in the workplace by harnessing a willingness to understand each other.
+It’s true, neurotypical people and autists will never be on the same page, but we don’t have to live on different continents, either.

 http://www.amazon.co.uk/dp/BODHV5R15K (link to ebook on Amazon)